learn-co-curriculum/java-string-lab-2/README.md

 passed as the first parameter.

 1. Edit the `extractH1Content` method to fix this issue.
-   The method should look for the end tag located **after** the start tag.
+   The method should look for the end tag located *after* the start tag.
 2. Run the Junit `SubstringExtractorTest` and confirm the `test0`, `test1`, `test2`, and `test3` methods pass.

+NOTE: Another option would be to throw an exception when the string contains invalid HTML, as is the case with `"<body></h1><h1>Howdy</h1></body>"`.
+However, for this lab task, we will simply look for the end tag after the start tag's position to practice calling the `indexOf` method with two parameters.

 ## Task #4